NevTrace-org/Easy-Connect/README.md

 - **Milestone 2 - Technical design:** May 15 2025
   - Architecture definition.
   - Functional definition.
-  - Design definition (Figma).
+  - Design definition (Figma wireframes).
   - Marketing and communication initial plan.

 - **Milestone 3 - Testnet integration:** June 30 2025
-  - Qubic integration with one smart contract (testnet).
+  - Qubic integration with one smart contract (test environment).
   - Webhook integration beta.
-  - Unit tests.
   - Initial integration tests.
   - Landing page beta.
-  - User panel beta.
+  - User dashboard beta.
+  - Community building.

 - **Milestone 4 - Mainnet integration:** July 31 2025
   - Qubic integration with most relevant mainnet smart contracts.
   - Webhook integration v1.0.
   - Landing page v1.0.
-  - User panel v1.0.
+  - User dashboard v1.0.
   - Integration tests.
+  - Initial marketing campaigns (soft launch).

-- **Milestone 5 - Make integration:** August 31 2025
+- **Milestone 5 - Make integration (webhook):** August 31 2025
-  - Qubic Easy Connect module for Make.
+  - Qubic Easy Connect example for Make.
+  - Submission of custom module to Make.
-  - Integration tests.
+  - Usability test.
   - Technical documentation.
   - User documentation.
-  - Initial marketing campaigns (soft launch)
+  - Proposed roadmap.

-This planning is subject to the technical availability of the mainnet and testnet networks, documentation, and development tools provided by Qubic, as well as the support required for the development of the various components of the solution.
+This planning and scope is subject to the technical availability of the mainnet and testnet networks, technical documentation, and development tools provided by Qubic, as well as the support required for the development of the various components of the solution.
+Submission to Make does not imply acceptation.

 ## 8. Budget and payment plan